bronzeRaf/DigitalFilters/README.md

 More specifications could be found in the scripts.
 The scripts plot all the information of the comparison.
 Feel free to test changing the coefficients' number.

+## Backpropagation
+A Neural Network classifier trained using backpropagation.

+The implementation is using the iris dataset in a Neural Network with backpropagation to train a classifier.
+The Network uses 4 input neuros, 1 hidden layer of 3 neurons and an output layer of 3 neurons.

+**nnClassifier.m** contains the training algorithm of the neural network.

+More specifications could be found in the scripts.
+The scripts plot all the information of the training process.
+Feel free to test changing the epoch number, the learning rate or any other parameter.